* Dollar hits five-year high vs yen then slips back

 * Australian dollar near 3-1/2-year lows

-NEW YORK, Dec 19 (Reuters) - The dollar rose against most currencies on Thursday, supported by a rise in U.S. Treasury yields a day after the Federal Reserve announced it would begin to gradually wind down its massive bond-buying program from January.
+NEW YORK, Dec 19 (Reuters) - The dollar traded near a five-year high against the yen on Thursday, a day after the Federal Reserve announced it would begin to gradually wind down its massive bond-buying program from January.